prooph/annotations/README.md

 This package adds support for annotations to Prooph.

+## Important

+This library will receive support until December 31, 2019 and will then be deprecated.

+For further information see the official announcement here: [https://www.sasaprolic.com/2018/08/the-future-of-prooph-components.html](https://www.sasaprolic.com/2018/08/the-future-of-prooph-components.html)

 ## Features

 * Build aggregates and event listeners, almost without coupling to internal Prooph logic.